Jropp/jason-ropp-js-iobp/README.md

 If you leave a field empty, it should prompt you that a field is empty.

-When you click submit, the card information should update and be displayed immediately.

 If you click, delete, the user you selected to be deleted should be gone.

-If there are no users, there should be a 'no users in database message'
+If there are no users, there should be an empty user card.

 ### User Profile